themorlan/openREM/docs/install_windows.rst

 .. admonition:: Installing on a server with no internet access

-    If you are installing on a server with no internet access, return to :doc:`install_offline` at this stage to install the Python packages.
+    If you are installing on a server with no internet access, return to :ref:`Offline-python-packages` in the offline installation docs at this stage to install the Python packages.

 Create the virtualenv
 ---------------------